 As the national registry for .ie, the ccTLD (country code top level domain) for Ireland, we are also advocates for all things digital and encourage the uptake and use of internet and digital technologies for businesses, citizens and communities.

 Yes, if a town has several qualifying digital projects they can be entered as separate projects.

 Towns can enter digital projects demonstrating how digital approaches and/or technologies have contributed to the betterment of the town and the wider town community.
-Projects can relate to enhancements in areas such as health, education, tourism, business, community, social entrepreneurship & innovation, culture & the arts, population growth, employment opportunities, sport, local government, citizen involvement & inclusion, transport.
+Projects can relate to enhancements in the following categories e- health, education, digital tourism, digital business and community.
 Please see some examples of digital projects for reference.

 An active digital committee or group which encompasses the interests of the whole town and community is welcome to apply.

 In 2022, there is a total of €100,000 in the prize fund.
 In each of the five categories – e- health, digital education, digital tourism, digital business and community digital – the winner will receive €9k and the runners-up will receive €5k.
 The overall winner will be selected from the category winners and will receive an additional €10k.
 The Rising Star and Digital Changemaker will each receive €8.5k.
 Finally, the Digital Hero will receive €3k.